vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/working/vimbook.md

     up to 9cm.
 Remainder of colon should be under 6cm.
 Stool burden?
     Twist/volvulus?

-- Gas (where it shouldn’t be) – look for lucency against straight lines (diaphragm, liver, falciform).
+- Gas (where it shouldn't be) – look for lucency against straight lines (diaphragm, liver, falciform).

 <!-- -->